intosins/youtube-downloader-terminal/README.md

 ## Features

-- Downloads any YouTube video.
+- You can download any YouTube video just by providing url.
-- Allows you to pick low or high quality.
+- Allows you to pick low or high quality before downloading YouTube video.

 ## Discord

 ![Icon2](icons/discord.png)

 Discord: @intosins
+If you have any questions or need assistance, you can find us on Discord.
+Reach out to us at @intosins, and we'll be happy to help you with any inquiries or issues you may have regarding the YouTube Downloader Terminal.

 ## Usage

-Works on Windows 10, Windows 8, Windows 7, don't know about Linux.
+The YouTube Downloader Terminal is designed to run on Windows 10, Windows 8, and Windows 7 operating systems.
-You should have Python 3. (script coded on 3.11.4 python version)
+Please note that you should have Python 3 installed on your system to run the tool successfully.
+The script was coded using Python version 3.11.4.

 ```bash
 1. Install the required dependencies: